ARTICLES OF ASSOCIATION

-- Members shall receive no payment from ESMA for their services, travel, hotel or other similar out-of-pocket expenses, which must be borne by their companies.
-For Co-Opted Members (experts) there may be special arrangements, to be approved by the Board.
+- Members shall receive no remuneration from ESMA for their travel, hotel or other similar out-of-pocket expenses, which must be borne by their companies.
+For co-opted experts there may be special arrangements, to be approved by the Board.

-- The calendar year shall be deemed to be the business year.
+- The calendar year shall be deemed to be the financial year.

-- A budget will be prepared by the Board and approved by the General Assembly for each year.
-The Board will be responsible for ensuring that the company operates within the approved budgets.
-If this does not prove possible then a report will be prepared and circulated to the members with recommended actions.
+- A budget will be presented by the Board and approved by the General Assembly for each year.
+The CEO will be responsible for ensuring that the association operates within the approved budgets.
+If this does not prove possible then a report will be prepared and circulated to the Board with recommended actions.

-- A quarterly statement of income and expenditure and a forecast for the remainder of the year will be prepared by the Secretary for the Treasurer.
+- At each Board meeting, statement of income and expenditure and a forecast for the remainder of the year will be prepared by the CEO for the Treasurer.

-- The Board will review the quarterly Income and Expenditure statements.
+- At each Board meeting, the Board will review the income and expenditure statements.

-- The accounts of the company will be subjected to a financial revue annually by auditors appointed by the General Assembly.
-The Treasurer will meet with the Auditors to receive their report on the accounts each year.
+- The accounts of the company will be subjected to a financial revue annually by external accountancy company appointed by the General Assembly.
+The Treasurer and CEO will meet with the external accountancy company to receive their report on the accounts each year.

 - The Board will recommend membership fees for each year and they will be set by the General Assembly.